-- The HIV virus is in the blood and sexual fluids of an HIV-infected person. - During sex, two people share their sexual fluids with each other via vaginal, oral or anal sex. - The HIV in the sexual fluids of the HIV-positive person can infect the sexual fluids of the uninfected person. - When you use a condom correctly, these sexual fluids do not come in contact with each other and this prevents the HIV from getting from one person to the other. - The presence of STIs increases susceptibility to infection with HIV - Even when taking ARVs, an HIV-infected person can transmit HIV during sex.
+- The HIV virus is in the blood and sexual fluids of an HIV-infected person. - During sex, two people share their sexual fluids with each other via vaginal, oral or anal sex. - The HIV in the sexual fluids of the HIV-positive person can infect the sexual fluids of the uninfected person. - When you use a condom correctly, these sexual fluids do not come in contact with each other and it prevents the HIV from getting from one person to the other.

+• Even when taking ARVs, an HIV-infected person can transmit HIV during sex.
 So they should always use a condom.